June 16, 2026

 A short time later, the home’s 91-year-old owner and sole occupant alerted the officer that his dog was trapped on the front veranda.

-A police spokesperson that the Blackbutt officer, without hesitation, climbed over a railing and on to the verandah, safely retrieving the dog from the danger area.
+A police spokesperson said the Blackbutt officer, without hesitation, climbed over a railing and on to the verandah, safely retrieving the dog from the danger area.

-The dog was successfully rescued and reunited with her owner.
+The dog was successfully reunited with her owner.

 No serious injuries were reported and all emergency responders involved – and the chihuahua – were not injured.